 Enabling Environments – Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and carers.

 Learning and Development – Children develop and learn in different ways.
 The framework covers the education and care of all children in early year’s provision, including children with special educational needs and disabilities.

 This document specifies the requirements for learning and development in Early Years and provides the prime and specific areas of learning we must cover in our curriculum.
 These areas are; Communication and Language, Personal, Social and Emotional Development, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+We use Development Matters, which is non-statutory guidance, to support our curriculum with emphasis upon the seven features of effective practice within the document.
 At the end of Reception, the staff in Early Years form a judgement about whether a child is at the expected level of development, using the Early Learning Goals to support this.